jaymalk/COL106_Data_Structures_Algorithms/README.md

-# COL106_Data_Structures
+# COL106_Data_Structures_Algorithms
-This repository contains the data structures I designed while pursuing the course [COL106 : Data Structure and Algorithms](http://www.cse.iitd.ernet.in/~bagchi/courses/COL106_18-19/).
+This repository contains the data structures and algorithms I designed while pursuing the course [COL106 : Data Structure and Algorithms](http://www.cse.iitd.ernet.in/~bagchi/courses/COL106_18-19/).

 Most of the content is inspired from the course.